TommiHonkanen/arduino-smartwatch/README.md

 ## Setup

-1. Connect the display and SD card to the Arduino Nano 33 BLE board according to the following pin mapping:
+1. Connect the display and the RTC module to the Arduino Nano 33 BLE board according to the following pin mapping:

 | Display | Arduino Nano 33 BLE |
 | ------- | ------------------- |